odoo/documentation/website/optimize/seo.rst

 .. note::
-  If the CSS file is very big, Odoo will split it into two smaller files to avoid the 4095 selectors limit per sheet of Internet Explorer
+  If the CSS file is very big, Odoo will split it into two smaller files to avoid the 4095 selectors limit per sheet of Internet Explorer.
-  8. But most themes fit below this limit.
+  But most themes fit below this limit.

 **Minified:** After being pre-processed and concatenated, the resulting CSS is minified to reduce its size.